5.7 Obtaining Informed Consent from Non-English Speaking Persons, or Persons with Additional Needs or Vulnerabilities

 • 3.1.1.3.
 Interpreters should be provided with a copy of the IRB-approved ICF.
 Whenever possible, the ICF(s) should be provided in advance of initiating the consent process with the subject.

 • 3.1.1.4.
-Upon conclusion of the consent process the subject and the Interpreter must sign and date the non-English version of the ICF.
+Upon conclusion of the consent process the subject must sign and date the non-English version of the ICF.

 • 3.1.1.5.
 The person obtaining consent must sign and date the English version of the ICF.